Probate Lawyer, Atlanta: Your Trusted Legal Advisor

 - Distributing the remaining assets according to the deceased person’s will or, if there is no will, according to state law.

 - Closing the probate case once all the assets have been distributed, and all debts and taxes have been paid.

 The probate process can be complicated with all the steps involved.
 Proper estate planning helps your loved ones navigate the probate process more easily.
-Schedule a consultation with skilled attorneys from Perigon Legal Services.
+Schedule a consultation with skilled Atlanta probate attorneys from Perigon Legal Services.

 How Long Does Probate Take in Atlanta?

-A simple, uncontested probate case could take between six months to a year.
+A simple, uncontested probate case could take six months to a year.
 However, if the matter is contested or becomes complex, it could take years to finalize.

 How Much Does a Lawyer Charge to Probate a Will in Georgia?